krishnabhargav/krishnabhargav.github.com/_posts/2014-09-22-Clojure-Getting-started-with-web-development.md

 lein new webapp
 {%endhighlight %}

-Once the project is created, (import the project into Cursive)[https://cursiveclojure.com/userguide/leiningen.html].
+Once the project is created, [import the project into Cursive](https://cursiveclojure.com/userguide/leiningen.html).
 If you look at the project.clj; you will find it to be a very simple clojure application.
 So lets add dependencies to project.clj for Ring, Http-kit and compojure.
 You can visit the links to get the latest version numbers.
 After this, my project.clj looks like

 {% gist krishnabhargav/7919baa593b38f0bc8f8/3bae796c5138f31fd4253b02072cc6c638679673 %}